 NATO hits Tripoli with most severe shelling yet

+Investigative journalist Simon Assaf believes NATO has interpreted UN Security Council resolution 1973 too widely, and that what was originally meant to protect civilians has now become offensive in nature.
 “The way it is going for NATO, you begin to feel they are preparing the ground for more ground troops arriving,” he said.
 “You start seeing the beginning of a much longer geopolitical play here – about how the West and Western powers are placing themselves between Tunisia and Egypt.
 This means that what will happen in the future will be very difficult not only for the Libyans, but also for Egypt and Tunisia.
 And I think you get the feeling that this is beyond Gaddafi, this is much more about strategically placing forces inside a region which is undergoing massive turmoil.”